unmeshk/klugscheisser/README.md

 ### Oauth & Permissions
 Scope Description
 app_mentions:read
-View messages that directly mention @test-agent-support-bot in conversations that the app is in
+View messages that directly mention @klug-bot in conversations that the app is in

 channels:history
-View messages and other content in public channels that test-agent-support-bot has been added to
+View messages and other content in public channels that klug-bot has been added to

 chat:write
-Send messages as @test-agent-support-bot
+Send messages as @klug-bot

 groups:history
-View messages and other content in private channels that test-agent-support-bot has been added to
+View messages and other content in private channels that klug-bot has been added to

 files:read
 View files shared in channels and conversations that klug-bot has been added to